Rapid130RS/iris_dataset/README.md

 #### In respect of the Iris Dataset
-There are clear distinctions between _Iris Setosa_ is and both _Iris Versicolor_, or _Iris Virginica_.
+There are clear distinctions between _Iris Setosa_ and both _Iris Versicolor_, or _Iris Virginica_.
 A predictive model could be developed that would allow researchers focus on the relationship between petal and sepal dimensions.

 #### In respect of the Python Libraries
 The python libraries used show how a descriptive analysis can be conducted, with limited knowledge of Python.
 A useful feature is that the source of the data was a URL, which could mean that researchers could update this shared resource, that could produce periodical reports.